‘Only NASA responded’: Chennai techie who spotted Vikram debris

 Soon after the announcement, Subramanian also changed his Twitter bio.

-"A Mechanical Engineer, Blogger, App Developer, QA Engineer & I found Vikram Lander, read his Twitter bio.
+"A Mechanical Engineer, Blogger, App Developer, QA Engineer & I found Vikram Lander", read his Twitter bio.

 NASA finds crashed Vikram Lander: See image

-Several attempts have been made to discover Vikram lander after the Indian Space Research Organisation (ISRO) lost touch with the lander shortly before its scheduled landing on September 7.
+Several attempts have been made to discover Vikram lander after the ISRO lost touch with the lander shortly before its scheduled landing on September 7.

 Chandrayaan-2, a follow-on mission to the Chandrayaan-1 mission undertaken more than a decade ago, was one of the country's attempts to conquer the moon.